 We invite you to Meet a ZOE Child and read stories about the remarkable children who have transformed their lives through ZOE’s program.

-ZOE works to break this cycle of poverty, and give these children hope.
+ZOE works to break the cycle of poverty, utilizing an approach to empowerment that is:

 ZOE is invited into communities where orphans are already living and brings them together in supportive working groups of 60-100 children.
 ZOE’s indigenous staff members help these children articulate their own dreams for their lives.
 ZOE then provides the small inputs and training they need to work together to transform their lives in just three years.
 These children who often feel beyond God’s love are able to both see and hear the gospel in ways that are compelling but not coercive.

 ZOE simultaneously addresses all the challenges that keep children in poverty, and helps them:

 ZOE’s program facilitators ensure children know about their rights, are free from abuse and exploitation, and can find a safe place to live.
 Children learn skills such as farming and animal husbandry at monthly meetings.
 ZOE then provides tools, seeds and farm animals so they can grow and raise their own food.
 ZOE assists with building secure homes through providing grants to the working group of children who then select and assist with constructing homes.

 ZOE’s program facilitators teach children about ways to stay healthy, including boiling water before drinking, washing hands and dishes, and proper nutrition for a balanced diet.
 After certain standards are met, ZOE provides children with mosquito nets and blankets to keep them safe from insect-borne diseases.
 Children learn about the causes and prevention of HIV/AIDS, and how to care for those who are infected.
 Orphans often form anti-AIDS clubs and perform at local events to help educate their communities.